 Ranking NHL teams by tiers: The top 16

-This is the second half of a two-part series ranking all 32 NHL teams by tiers for the 2022-23 season.
-Part 1, which addresses the bottom 16 teams, was published Saturday.
+This is the second part of a two-part series ranking all 32 NHL teams by tiers for the 2023-24 season.
+Part 1, which addresses the bottom 16 teams, was published Tuesday.

-This exercise is conducted after the dust has settled on the draft and free agency but before training camp.
-The tiers are based on personal projections for the 2022-23 season only, not the long-term trajectories of each franchise.
+Keep in mind this exercise is rolling out roughly 10 days before training camps open, and the tiers are based on personal projections for the 2023-24 season only, not the long-term trajectories of each franchise.

 Moderately dangerous (Tier 4)